odysseyalive/chinuk-wawa-custom-keyboard/README.md

 Although this keyboard works in most settings, xkb only allows the binding of one Unicode character to a single key.
 The letters `q̓`, `t̓`, `x̣`, and `ƛ̓` do not have a single Unicode equivalent.
 To use these characters it is necessary to type the letter twice, once in standard state and once in shift state.

-For example to get the letter `q̓`, type q and then type shift+q.
+For example to get the letter `x̣`, type x and then type shift+x.

 One advantage to the xkb system is that the keyboard is available to all applications, including the terminal.